 Employers who include automatic service charges must disclose the percentage of the automatic service charge that is paid directly to the employee or employees serving the customer.
 The disclosure must appear both on itemized receipts and on any menus provided to the customer.
 These disclosure requirements are established by state law.
-For more information, see RCW RCW 49.46.160 and Washington State Department of Labor and Industries Administrative Policy ES.A.12.
+For more information, see RCW 49.46.160.